2014 Fall Fest Oct 4th

-Support the local economy and buy hand-made and home-grown products from Morgan County artisans.
-Hickory Ridge is located just 5 miles west of McConnelsville and 11 miles east of Burr Oak State Park, on state route 78.
-Just watch for the big Hickory Ridge sign.
+Support the Ohio economy by buying hand-made and home-grown products from Morgan County.
+Hickory Ridge is an artisan cooperative near McConnelsville, Ohio.
+Just watch for the big Hickory Ridge (HR) signs.
 For directions and maps go to our Maps page.

 For directions and maps go to our Maps page.

-Known as "The Rim of the World" the hub of Hickory Ridge is just off Rt 78 in Morgan County.
-The apples are ready to eat, take a drive and stop at Hickersons.
-C Square is open year round and just a mile from the Best & Elliot Road intersection.
-Stop by for hand-crafted unique gifts or check out the gift shop at Stockport Mill.
+Known as "The Rim of the World" Hickory Ridge is just off Rt 78 in Morgan County.
+C-Square is open year round and just a mile from the intersection of Best & Elliot Roads.
+Stop by for hand-crafted unique gifts, some of which are also featured in the gift shop at Stockport Mill.

 From AAA Magazine, Hitting the Road